tajo/react-portal/README.md

 #### closeOnOutsideClick: bool (optional)
 If true, the portal can be closed by the outside mouse click.

+#### onOpen: func(DOMNode) (optional)
+This callback is called when the portal is opened and rendered (useful for animating the DOMNode).

+#### beforeClose: func(DOMNode, removeFromDOM) (optional)
+This callback is called when the closing event is triggered but it prevents normal removal from the DOM.
+So, you can do some DOMNode animation first and then call removeFromDOM() that removes the portal from DOM.

 #### onClose: func (optional)
-This callback is called when the portal closes.
+This callback is called when the portal closes and after beforeClose.

 ## Tips & Tricks
 - Does your modal have a fullscreen overlay and the `closeOnOutsideClick` doesn't work?
 [There is a simple solution](https://github.com/tajo/react-portal/issues/2#issuecomment-92058826).